KorbiNeosens/nlp_installation_manual/docs/display/display_spec.md

 ## Functional Description

-The Display only works when paired to a NLP
+The Display only works when paired to a
 Truck Transceiver.
 Once paired, it will automatically show all wheels configured in that Transceiver, including the Trailers.